BookOps-CAT/bookops-worldcat/README.md

         + retrieve holding status of a single resource
         + set institution holdings for a batch of resources
         + unset institution holdings for a batch of resouces
+        + set holdings for a single resource for multiple institutions
+        + unset holdings for a single resource for multiple institutions

 #### Basic usage: